jylee-k/smc-project/README.md

 # smc-project
 This project involves sound event detection and model fusion (PANNs / VGGish / AST).

+Due to Canvas file size limit, data files are not included in the code submission.
+However, it can be downloaded via ```scripts/download_audioset_wavs.py```.

 ## environment setup
 ```bash
 conda create -n sound_env python=3.9 -y